woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.6.2 - xx/xx/16 =
+* Fix - Fixed how calculate shipping tax rates when using more than one tax class.
 * Dev - API - Added support for WP REST API with custom URL prefix.
 * Dev - API - Delete variations when deletes a variable product.
 * Dev - API - Fixed how check for product types.